-When the sodium concentration is below 1ppb, apply the following regen/etch procedure before carrying out a Two Point Calibration:
+When the sodium concentration is below 1ppb, apply the following regeneration/etch procedure before carrying out a Two Point Calibration:

 Note.
 When used for prolonged periods at low concentrations, leeching of sodium ions from the electrode surface accelerates the aging process of the electrode which is shown by poor response time, low slope value and a limitation to respond to low levels.
 Calibration may then be in error because of slow response and poor reproducibility.
-The regen procedure minimizes problems from these sources.
+The reactivation procedure minimizes problems from these sources.

-Also: Etching is not for new probes- this should be done as part of the monthly maintenance procedure.
+Also: Etching is not for new probes, it is part of the monthly maintenance procedure

-- Remove the sodium electrode from the flowcell and slide off the sleeve and 'O' ring; it is not necessary to detach the electrode lead. - Prepare two plastic beakers, one containing about 50ml of etching solution, the other about 200ml high purity water. - Dip the electrode in the etching solution for 60 ( $\pm$ 5) seconds; then rinse in high purity water.
+- Remove the sodium electrode from the flowcell and slide off the sleeve and 'O' ring; it is not necessary to detach the electrode lead. - Prepare two plastic beakers, one containing about 50ml of etching solution, the other about 200ml high purity water. - Dip the electrode in the etching solution for $60 (\pm 5)$ seconds; then rinse in high purity water.